aurelio-labs/semantic-router/CONTRIBUTING.md

 # Contributing to the Semantic Router

 The Aurelio Team welcome and encourage any contributions to the Semantic Router, big or small.
-Please, feel free to contribute to new features, bug fixes, or documentation.
+Please feel free to contribute to new features, bug fixes, or documentation.
 We're always eager to hear your suggestions.

-Please, follow these guidelines when making a contribution:
+Please follow these guidelines when making a contribution:
 1. **Check for Existing Issues:** Before making any changes, [check here for related issues](https://github.com/aurelio-labs/semantic-router/issues).
 2. **Run Your Changes by Us!** If no related issue exists yet, please create one and suggest your changes.
 Checking in with the team first will allow us to determine if the changes are in scope.
 3. **Set Up Development Environment** If the changes are agreed, then you can go ahead and set up a development environment (see [Setting Up Your Development Environment](#setting-up-your-development-environment) below).